transposit-connectors/athena_queries_to_slack/README.md

-# Get Data from Athena Quries and Post on Slack
+# Athena Quries to Slack
 This app shows how you could run Athena queries, store the result in dynamo db, and post the results to slack.

 ## Try it